google/mobly-bundled-snippets/README.md

 ## Develop

-If you want to contribute, use the usual github method of forking and asking for a pull request.
+If you want to contribute, use the usual github method of forking and sending a pull request.

-Before asking for a pull request, run the `validate` target to format and run lint over the code.
+Before asking for a pull request, run the `presubmit` target to format and run lint over the code.
 Fix any issues it indidates.
 When complete, ask for the pull request.